Fountain Street Church: History

-While Randall's career moved the church toward a more liberal direction, his successor, Alfred Wesley Wishart — also a graduate of the UC Divinity School— permanently set FSC on a liberal path.
-Wishart's career was marked by three significant events: 1) The 1911 Furniture Workers Strike, 2) the rebuilding of the church following destruction by fire in 1917, and 3) the use of FSC as a public venue for debates and lectures that brought world-famous faces and voices to Grand Rapids.
+While Randall's career moved the church toward a more liberal direction, his successor, Alfred Wesley Wishart—also a graduate of the Divinity School—permanently set FSC on a liberal path.
+Wishart's career was marked by three significant events: 1) The 1911 furniture workers' strike; 2) the rebuilding of the church following destruction by fire in 1917; and 3) the use of FSC as a public venue for international debates and lectures.

 The 1911 Furniture Workers Strike

-Coming early in Wishart's career at FSC, the Furniture Workers Strike began as an effort to organize the furniture-making factories once so common to Grand Rapids.
-When the union's demands for a nine-hour day, pay by the hour and a 10 percent raise of the average wage were denied, Wishart and others intervened to try to prevent a strike with a commission whose report supported management.
-The workers went on strike for 17 weeks, ultimately failing in their efforts.
+Coming early in Wishart's career at FSC, the furniture workers' strike began as an effort to organize the furniture-making factories then critical to Grand Rapids.
+When the union's demands for a nine-hour day, pay by the hour, and a ten percent raise of the average wage were denied, Wishart and others intervened to try to prevent a strike with a commission whose report supported management.
+The workers went on strike for seventeen weeks, but ultimately failed in their efforts.

-While supportive of Labor in principle, Wishart did not approve of union tactics.
-However, his social secretary (social worker) Viva Flaherty was publicly supportive of the workers, making the strike issue one that divided sympathies in the church as well as the community.
-Ms Flaherty had begun her career at FSC working with John Randall and chided Wishart for lacking the zeal she found in his predecessor.
+While supportive of labor in principle, Wishart did not approve of union tactics.
+His "social secretary" (i.e., social worker), Viva Flaherty, was publicly supportive of the workers, making the strike a critical issue that divided sympathies in the church and wider community.
+Flaherty had begun her career at FSC working with John Randall and chided Wishart for lacking the zeal she found in his predecessor.

 The Church burns

-In May 1917, the American neo-Gothic building which housed Fountain Street Church burned to the ground.
+In May 1917, the American neo-Gothic building that housed Fountain Street Church burned to the ground.
 No cause was ever determined.
-The massive neo-Romanesque structure which now stands in its place was completed in 1924 following seven years of work and planning on behalf of Wishart and the church (during which time worshipping took place at Powers Theater).
+The massive neo-Romanesque structure that now stands in its place was completed in 1924 following seven years of work and planning on behalf of Wishart and the church (during which time worshipping took place at Powers Theater).
 Designed to serve as a public auditorium as well as a house of worship, the new building had a seating capacity of over 1500.
-The large bell tower became part of the city's official World War I Memorial, with tower room dedicated to the memory of those slain in the war which remains part of the church to this day.
+The large bell tower became part of the city's official World War I memory; some of the tower's room was dedicated to those slain in the war.

 Great debates

 In 1928, three years after his notable defense of John Scopes, Clarence Darrow came to FSC to debate Wishart on the subject of whether a "belief in a general purpose of the universe is rational and justified."
-Other notables had appeared before at the church, but this particular debate, conducted in the still-new auditorium, marked the beginning of FSC's inviting national and world figures to Grand Rapids to share their opinions and otherwise bring the world to West Michigan.
+Other notables had appeared before at the church, but this particular debate, conducted in the still-new auditorium, marked the beginning of FSC's inviting national and world figures to Grand Rapids to share their opinions.
 A partial list and description of those who have appeared follows below.